microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 You already installed Postman in Challenge-01 of this workshop.
 Now you will configure Postman to connect with DICOM service.

 Import the conformance-as-postman-collection:
-- Copy the raw content [here](https://github.com/microsoft/dicom-server/blob/main/docs/resources/Conformance-as-Postman.postman_collection.json)
+- Copy the raw content of the conformance-as-postman-collection [here](https://github.com/microsoft/dicom-server/blob/main/docs/resources/Conformance-as-Postman.postman_collection.json)
 - Import the copied raw content into Postman via the **Import** button - click on the **Raw text** tab and paste where it says **Paste raw text**.

 Create a new Postman environment called `DICOM-service` and add the access token that you obtained earlier as the `bearerToken` in your new Postman environment.

 ### Step 2 - Execute Outlined Features via Postman Collection

-Once the Postman in the prior step is set up and configured, follow the steps to download DICOM instances (.dcm) as samples from the [dicom-server repo](https://github.com/microsoft/dicom-server/tree/main/docs/dcms).
+Once Postman is set up and configured, follow the steps to download DICOM instances (.dcm) as samples from the [dicom-server repository](https://github.com/microsoft/dicom-server/tree/main/docs/dcms).

-Postman collection will have a complete set of a collection where you can execute following steps by replacing your service URL and required data input:
+The conformance-as-postman-collection will have a complete set of a API calls that you can execute following the steps by replacing your service URL and required data input:

 - Store DICOM files to the service
 - Search among the flies that are stored within the DICOM service